April 28, 2019 — New York

 “Once again, American Jews are compelled to ask what more can be done to protect houses of worship, indeed all Jewish institutions, even as we extend our deep condolences to the family and friends of Lori Gilbert Kaye, and full recovery of those wounded, including a child, in this heinous attack during a Shabbat service on the last day of Passover,” said Harris.

-The weekend attack comes only six months after the killing of 11 worshipers at the Tree of Life Synagogue in Pittsburgh, the most lethal anti-Semitic attack in American history.
+The weekend attack comes only six months after the killing of 11 worshipers from three congregations inside the Tree of Life building in Pittsburgh, the most lethal antisemitic attack in American history.

 “Without in any way minimizing the incredibly dedicated efforts of officials to date, heightened action is required, or else we sadly could one day be reacting to yet another attack on a synagogue, or for that matter, on a church or a mosque, or another house of worship,” said Harris.